How to Write a Webinar Agenda

 Creating an effective webinar program will ensure that the experience runs smoothly and that you don’t miss valuable engagement opportunities or forget to deliver valuable information.

-We would like to kick start the process by creating a webinar script.
+We would like to kick-start the process by creating a webinar script.
 And, like a movie, a great script has a beginning, a middle and an end.
 Ask yourself these three questions:

-• How will you grab the attention of your audience?
+- How will you grab the attention of your audience?

-• How will you keep them engaged throughout the experience?
+- How will you keep them engaged throughout the experience?

-• What will you leave them with when it’s time to close the digital curtain?
+- What will you leave them with when it’s time to close the digital curtain?

 With a dynamic script and plenty of interactive elements, you’ll have them at hello — and keep them engaged with your brand long after the webinar.

-ACT 1: Setting the Webinar Agenda
+Step 1: Setting Up Your Webinar Agenda

 The beginning of your webinar is your chance to convince attendees to spend the next hour with you.
 Blow it, and you’ll compete with Facebook, Podcasts and YouTube.